Few-Shot Learning from Gigapixel Images via Hierarchical Vision-Language Alignment and Modeling: Dataset and Input Construction

 We use three public WSI datasets from The Cancer Genome Atlas (TCGA): NSCLC, BRCA, and RCC.\footnote{\url{https://portal.gdc.cancer.gov/}} Each slide undergoes Otsu's thresholding to remove background regions and is normalized for stain variation.
 Patches are extracted at two scales: $256 \times 256$ pixels at 5$\times$ (low scale) and 20$\times$ (high scale).
 Table \ref{tab:dataset_summary} summarizes the number of slides and patches extracted for each subtype.

 Following \cite{ViLa-MIL}, we split each dataset into training, validation, and test sets using a 4:3:3 ratio.
 For a few-shot evaluation, we repeat the random-splitting process five times and report averaged results.
 Due to the class imbalance in the TCGA BRCA (approximately 20:80), we balance the test set during sampling to avoid misleading final metric results.
-All details regarding the data splits used in the 4-shot, 8-shot, and 16-shot settings are provided in the \textit{splits} directory of our GitHub repository (linked in the Abstract).
+All details regarding the data splits used are provided in the \textit{splits} directory of our GitHub repository (linked in the Abstract).